Our pick of the best running shoes for supination:

 20. Pedag Correct Plus 3/4

 Underpronation is rare, and its actual cause may still be unclear.
-But many running professionals believe that you are four times more prone to injury than overpronation if you over supinate.
+But many running professionals believe you are four times more prone to injury than overpronation if you over supinate.
 But having the right footwear can help counter this problem.

 If for any reason you still experience pain after using the right shoes, have your foot examined by a physical therapist who can recommend a foot physical therapy program to help restore a pain-free movement.
 You may also need custom-made orthotics from your podiatrist to lessen foot pain and improve function.